Hadiqa Kiani: Notable performances

-On 2 October 2005, Kiani performed in Malaysia at the newly built Convention Centre in Kuala Lumpur downtown.
-The Honorary Prime Minister of Pakistan Mr.Shaukat Aziz was the chief guest of the show.
-The show was part of Expo 2005 in Malaysia.
-Important business and political personalities from both countries attended the show.
-Kiani sang a song in Malay to show respect to the Malaysian people.

 Kiani represented Pakistan on the 25th Anniversary of the Organization of Islamic Conference (OIC) Research Centre for Islamic History, Art and Culture (IRCICA) in Turkey.
 Islamic Countries such as Azerbaijan, U.A.E, Iran, Qatar, Kazakhstan, Kyrgyz Republic, Kuwait, Lebanon, Egypt, Sudan, Syria, Saudi Arabia, Tanzania, Turkey, Pakistan and Yemen took part in the celebrations.
 The event was organised by Istanbul Metropolitan Municipality.
 She performed at the AKM Opera House on 23 November 2005.
 Among the audience were musicians from various countries.
 The biggest surprise for the audience was said to be when Kiani sang "Sanalama" (Turkish song of Living Legend "Sezen Aksu").
 She told the audience that as Turkey stood beside Pakistan in good and bad times, she wanted to convey the love of Pakistani people for the Turks.
 She also told the audience that she visited Turkey as a child star in 80s and represented Pakistan in the International Children's Festival in Turkey so she had beautiful childhood memories associated with Turkey.
 The audience gave her a standing ovation at the end of her performance, The Mayor of Istanbul appreciated her and presented a bouquet of flowers to her.
 After her performance she received invitations to participate in the upcoming Art festivals in various countries such as Iran, Syria, Qatar and Lebanon.
 During her stay in Istanbul she officially visited various historical sites in Turkey and conveyed the love of Pakistan for Turkey.
 Her performance in Istanbul made headlines in various Turkish Newspapers.

 Kiani performed in China for the Chinese Premier on 21 February 2006.
 The following month, she performed for President George W. Bush on 4 March 2006.
 Commenting on her performance, Bush said "Ms. Hadiqa Kiani is extremely talented and should sing here (United States) more."
 She then performed for the Crown Prince of Brunei Al-Muhtadee Billah Bolkiah on 29 May 2006.